SilviaTamb/GeoSampling/README.md

 # GeoSampling

 Python package for sampling geographical polygons, developed as Master thesis in Data Science at University of Milano-Bicocca.
+Comments and docstrings are in italian.

 This package assumes data in this form: